 Located at 555 Albert Street, the facility will house exhibition and collections space, reading rooms, a creative centre, children’s area, a genealogy centre and cafe, configured around a large town hall.
 Diamond Schmitt Architects stated that the building’s design draws from Ottawa’s rich history and natural beauty “with a dynamic form reminiscent of the nearby Ottawa River.
 The stone and wood exterior reflect the adjacent escarpment and surrounding green space on the western edge of downtown.
 The windows, top floors and rooftop offer unparalleled views of the Ottawa River and Gatineau Hills in Quebec.”
-The site was chosen for its configuration, access, unobstructed sight lines, and proximity to other cultural institutions.
+The site was chosen for its configuration, access, unobstructed sight lines and proximity to other cultural institutions.
 Located at the edge of Lebreton Flats, the site is linked to the surrounding environment, and to the lands of our three founding peoples.
 It overlooks the landscape of the Ottawa River, a vital natural system in the heart of the city.

 The Ottawa Public Library and Library and Archives Canada Joint Facility will be a landmark destination built on the shared values and passions of the partner institutions: knowledge, history, discovery, culture, creativity, collaboration, and connections.
 This innovative collaboration between a public library and the national library and archives will offer an enriched experience for customers and visitors, bringing together diverse collections, providing exhibition and event spaces, and free and open access to millions of documents and the rich Canadian documentary heritage.
 It will be built to a minimum of Leadership in Energy and Environmental Design Gold certification and be accessible by light-rail and multi-use pathways for cyclists and pedestrians.
-Find out more.
+Learn more.

-The Ottawa Public Library and Library and Archives Canada project team have engaged community members and Elders from the Algonquin Host Nations during the architectural design phase, and there is also ongoing dialogue with urban Indigenous communities as the project progresses.
+The Ottawa Public Library and Library and Archives Canada project team have engaged community members and elders from the Algonquin Host Nations during the architectural design phase, and there is also ongoing dialogue with urban Indigenous communities as the project progresses.

 2.2 Partner organizations

 Ottawa Public Library: Ottawa Public Library is the largest bilingual (English/French) public library system in North America.
 The Ottawa Public Library extends public access to information and services through the library’s 34 branches, physical and virtual, as well as two mobile libraries and a vending machine-style lending library service.
-Serving close to one million Ottawa residents, Ottawa Public Library’s mission is to inspire learning, spark curiosity, and connect people
+Serving close to one million Ottawa residents, Ottawa Public Library’s mission is to inspire learning, spark curiosity, and connect people.

 Library and Archives Canada: As the custodian of our distant past and recent history, Library and Archives Canada is a key resource for all Canadians who wish to gain a better understanding of who they are, individually and collectively.
 Library and Archives Canada acquires, processes, preserves and provides access to our documentary heritage and serves as the continuing memory of the Government of Canada and its institutions.